groue/GRMustache/guides/number_formatting.md

 The float value would be displayed as a percentage in the `percent_format` section, and as a decimal in the `decimal_format` section.

-We just have to create two `GRMustacheNumberFormatterHelper` objects, provide them with `NSNumberFormatter` instances, and attach them to the section names:
+We just have to create two `GRMustacheNumberFormatterHelper` objects, provide them with `NSNumberFormatter` instances, and attach them to the sections names:

     #import "GRMustacheNumberFormatterHelper.h"